huaminghuangtw/Evergreen-Notes/Permanent-Notes/Procrastination.md

 # The Solution

-* When you find yourself procrastinating, [don't resist.
+* When you find yourself procrastinating, [don’t resist.
 Instead lean into it.](acceptance-and-commitment-therapy.md) Procrastinate 100%.
 Try to do absolutely nothing for 5 minutes.
 Make it your job.
 You’ll fail.
 After 5 minutes, you’ll be ready and eager to work.
 * If you tend to procrastinate, remind yourself, “I’m doing this for my future self” or “so my future self won’t have to.”

 	> _“The more you see yourself like a stranger, the more likely you are to give your future self the same workload that you would give a stranger, and the more likely you are to put things off to tomorrow—for your future self to do.” — [@baileyProductivityProjectAccomplishing2016]_